 Our ongoing effort to cultivate the community of Healthy Hildegard continues to surprise us with how many people have been touched by the spirit of Hildegard of Bingen.
 We have been blessed with many opportunities to meet people from all walks of life, who graciously share with us their deeply personal journeys.

-Through each of their unique stories, their struggles, and triumphs, we learn more about the power of Hildegard’s life, but also about how we are all connected in ways that might otherwise have gone unnoticed.
+Through each of their unique stories, their struggles, and triumphs, we learn more about the power of Hildegard’s life.
+But we also learn about how we are all connected in ways that might otherwise have gone unnoticed.
 Hildegard’s legacy has a way of uniting kindred souls, through great effort and serendipity alike.

 Our own discovery of creative power relatively late in life is a touchstone for connecting with others who have had similar experiences.
-We continually search for these stories we call our midlife transitions, a notion that we originally discovered in the biography of Hildegard of Bingen.
-Our initial goal was to collect these stories of people, who like Hildegard, experienced a midlife awakening and to share those stories with our readers.
+We welcome these stories we call our midlife transitions.
+We originally discovered this theme in the biography of Hildegard of Bingen.
+Our initial goal was to collect these stories of people who, like Hildegard, experienced a midlife awakening.
+And to share those stories with our readers.
 In this effort, however, we have discovered so much more than just stories.

-Occasionally, we encounter a story in which the catalyst is less about creativity, broadly, and more about Hildegard, specifically.
+Occasionally, we encounter a story in which the catalyst is less about creativity in general and more about Hildegard.
 Shanon Steringer’s story is one of those.

 A Pivotal Moment

-At the age of 42, Shanon found herself in Eibingen, Germany, the abbey inspired by Hildegard, confronting an awakening of her own.
+At the age of 42, Shanon found herself in Eibingen, Germany.
+Eibingen is home to the abbey inspired by Hildegard.
 Like Hildegard, whose awakening took place at the end of her 42nd year, Shanon had embarked on a new path toward the unknown.

-She had reached a point in her work for the Catholic Church that called her future with the Church into question.
-Most of her work had been focused on women’s leadership in the Church, but the male-dominated doctrine of the Church was at odds with her desire to further her work.
+Shannon had reached a point in her work for the Catholic Church that called her future with the Church into question.
+Up until then, most of her work had been focused on women’s leadership in the Church.
+But the male-focused doctrine of the Church was at odds with her desire to further her work.

-The happenstance of logistics and timing – and her desire to walk in the footsteps of Hildegard, culminated in Shannon staying at Hildegard’s Abbey, where she would celebrate her 43rd birthday.
+The happenstance of logistics and timing culminated in Shannon staying at Hildegard’s Abbey.
+In what started out as realizing her desire to walk in the footsteps of Hildegard became much more.
+Shannon would celebrate her 43rd birthday at Hildegard’s Abbey.

 The Path to Eibingen

-Shanon is a parish pastoral minister at St. Anthony’s Church in Fairport Harbor, Ohio, where she has been on the staff for almost 20 years.
-She first felt her calling to ministry in the late 1990s, when she embarked on her formal studies.
-Over the years, and before her midlife awakening, she earned a BA in Religious Studies (majoring in classic and medieval Christianity), an MA in Theology and separately an MA in Ministry from Ursuline College.
+Shanon is a parish pastoral minister at St. Anthony’s Church in Fairport Harbor, Ohio.
+She has been on the staff for almost 20 years.
+She first felt her calling to ministry in the late 1990s when she embarked on her formal studies.
+Over the years, and before her midlife awakening, she earned a BA in Religious Studies (majoring in classic and medieval Christianity.)
+Separately, she would also earn an MA in Theology and an MA in Ministry from Ursuline College.

 Later, after beginning her D.Min program at the seminary, Shanon experienced what she calls a “dark night of the soul”.
-As a female minister in the Roman Catholic Church she felt she had reached her limit, and sought to reevaluate her life’s work.
-Shanon withdrew from her D.Min program, as well as the certification program for lay ecclesial ministry, to discern her own path.
+As a female minister in the Roman Catholic Church she felt she had reached her limit.
+As a result of her dark night, she sought to reevaluate her life’s work.
+Shanon withdrew from her D.Min program, as well as the certification program for lay ecclesial ministry.
+She set out to discern her own path.

 Dark Night of the Soul

-For six months she was no longer an official student, though she continued to study within the Anglican Church where she saw greater opportunity for women.
-She eventually overcame the dark night to affirm that that she had been called to continue her D.Min work, with a focus on women and leadership in the Roman Catholic Church.
+For six months she was no longer an official student, though she continued to study within the Anglican Church.
+Shannon chose this church because she saw greater opportunity for women.
+She eventually overcame the dark night.
+She was able to affirm that that she had been called to continue her D.Min work.
+Now, with a focus on women and leadership in the Roman Catholic Church.

-Though Shanon remained unsure of her own capacity to endure the challenges that lay ahead, after much prayer she returned to the D.Min program along with the lay ecclesial ministry certification program, completing both in December 2011.
+Though Shanon remained unsure of her own capacity to endure the challenges that lay ahead, after much prayer she returned to the D.Min program.
+She also continued with the lay ecclesial ministry certification program.
+She completed both in December 2011.
 Shanon wrote her dissertation on the topic of “Celebrating the gift of women in the life and mission of the Church.”

 Introduction to Hildegard

 It was during her D.Min dissertation that Shanon met and fell in love with St. Hildegard of Bingen.
-Shanon celebrated her graduation from both seminary programs in 2012, the same year Pope Benedict XVI canonized Hildegard and named her a Doctor of the Church.
-Immediately she felt called to learn more about Hildegard and within the year was enrolled as a Ph.D. student in the field of Ethical and Creative Leadership.
+Shanon celebrated her graduation from both seminary programs in 2012.
+This was the same year Pope Benedict XVI canonized Hildegard and named her a Doctor of the Church.
+Immediately, she felt called to learn more about Hildegard.
+Within the year Shannon was enrolled as a Ph.D. student in the field of Ethical and Creative Leadership.

 In her PhD program, Shanon chose to do her research on Hildegard as an example of a female leader in the Roman Catholic Church who had flourished, in spite of the religious and cultural obstacles placed before her.
 Her research took her to Germany in 2015 and again in 2017, both times to walk in Hildegard’s footsteps.
 As if propelled by a force beyond her control, Shanon completed her Ph.D. at Union Institute & University in 2016, with her dissertation winning the Marvin B. Sussman Award for excellence.

 While writing her Ph.D. dissertation, Shanon started consciously taking note of synchronicities unfolding around her.
-For example, the sudden availability of an empty Byzantine Church, located two blocks from the very church Shanon had been working for 20 years.
+For example, the sudden availability of an empty Byzantine Church.
+And it being located only two blocks from the very church Shanon had been working for 20 years.

 “We were not really sure what we were doing, but something bigger is driving it.
 We facilitate, but there is a greater power in charge.” – Shanon Sterringer

-Shanon marshaled her resources, bringing together family and close friends to purchase the church property and establish a non-profit organization to operate, all inspired by Hildegard of Bingen.
+Shanon marshaled her resources, bringing together family and close friends to purchase the church property.
+Together, they would establish a non-profit organization inspired by Hildegard of Bingen.
 The property would quickly become known as The Hildegarden, a non-denominational spiritual community center, focused in the holistic charism of St. Hildegard.

 The Hildegarden is located in what was formally St. Michael’s Church in Cleveland.
-Interestingly, in Hildegard’s Vita she has a near-death experience leading to a vision of St. Michael, expressing that it’s not her time, but that she still has work to do.
-She woke up and continued to be fully engaged in her ministry.
+Interestingly, in Hildegard’s Vita she has a near-death experience leading to a vision of St. Michael.
+As a result of her vision, Hildegard woke up and expressed that it’s not her time, that she still has work to do.

 “I see St. Michael’s role here as, once again, bringing Hildegard’s spirit back to continue doing the work that needs to be done.
 These are but a couple of the synchronicities that have affirmed for me that Hildegard has been actively involved on my journey and in the formation of The Hildegarden.” – Shanon Sterringer